 & Insanely delicious

 Consider this the perfect dessert to welcome fall and make good use of all those apples.
-Because it comes together so quickly, it would be totally suitable for weeknights, but is special enough to be reserved for weekends or hosting as well.
+Because it comes together so quickly, it would be totally suitable for weeknights, but it is special enough to be reserved for weekends or hosting as well.

 If you give this recipe a try, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!